 By Altaf Hussain Wani,

-(-The Writer is Chairman Kashmir Institue of International Relations ( KIIR ) and Vice Chairman JKNF and can be reached @: [email protected])
+(-The writer is chairman KIIR and vice chairman JKNF and can be reached at [email protected])